ultrade-org/ultrade-python-sdk/docs/client.md

         'streams': [OPTIONS.ORDERS, OPTIONS.TRADES],
         'options': {"address": "your wallet address here"}
     }
-* **callback** (function) : a function, will be called on any occurred websocket event, should accept 'event' and 'args' parameters
+* **callback** (function) : a synchronous function, will be called on any occurred websocket event, should accept 'event' and 'args' parameters

 **Returns**